benkogan/serena/_posts/2018-07-12-dsmanifesto copy.markdown

 3. everyone with a COHESIVE ideology is a pig cop bastard, so we offer THREADS and FRAGMENTS
 4. GAIETY and FOLLY are paramount
 5. PRESCRIPTIVISM is to be avoided
+6. No private profiles
-6. CONSIDER
+7. CONSIDER
-7. NO WAR
+8. NO WAR